JaxPlays-Inc/jaxplays-data/_posts/2023-05-07-Savannah-Sipping-Society.md

 ---
-title: "The Savannah Sipping Society: A Toast to Sisterhood and Laughter at St. Marys Little Theatre"
+title: "'The Savannah Sipping Society': A Toast to Sisterhood and Laughter at St. Marys Little Theatre"
 layout: posts
 date: 2023-05-07T22:12:34-04:00
 published: true